 DISCUSSION

-The present study demonstrated that integrated management modules significantly reduced rugose spiralling whitefly (RSW) populations and enhanced the activity of key natural enemies in coconut plantations.
-Among the tested treatments, Module 2—which combined augmentative release of Encarsia guadeloupae, Isaria fumosorosea sprays, nutrient management, and root feeding—proved most effective, achieving a 46.5% reduction in RSW infestation relative to the untreated control by the fourth month.
+The present study demonstrated that integrated management modules significantly reduced rugose spiralling whiteflypopulations and enhanced the activity of key natural enemies in coconut plantations.
+Among the tested treatments, Module 2 which combined augmentative release of E. guadeloupae, I. fumosorosea sprays, nutrient management, and root feeding proved most effective, achieving a 46.5% reduction in RSW infestation relative to the untreated control by the fourth month.

 The suppression of RSW populations observed in Module 2 corroborates earlier reports highlighting the synergistic potential of combining entomopathogenic fungi and parasitoids (Ghosh et al., 2018; Shylesha et al., 2018).
-I. fumosorosea has been extensively evaluated as a mycoinsecticide against whiteflies, including Bemisia tabaci and Aleurodicus dispersus, owing to its high infectivity and compatibility with other biocontrol agents (Manikandan et al., 2019).
+Isaria fumosorosea has been extensively evaluated as a mycoinsecticide against whiteflies, including Bemisia tabaci and Aleurodicus dispersus, owing to its high infectivity and compatibility with other biocontrol agents (Manikandan et al., 2019).
 In the present study, the consistent reduction in live nymphal counts over four months suggests that periodic fungal sprays created sustained epizootics within the pest population, aligning with the findings of Kumar et al. (2020), who reported up to 60% mortality in RSW-infested palms following two applications of I. fumosorosea.

 The remarkable increase in parasitism by E. guadeloupae observed in Module 2 (up to 71.1%) underscores the pivotal role of augmentative biological control in suppressing RSW outbreaks.
 Previous studies have demonstrated that Encarsia spp. can exert substantial regulatory pressure on Aleyrodid populations, particularly when conservation measures are integrated (Vennila et al., 2019; Amutha et al., 2018).
 The results of this experiment confirm that even under field conditions, periodic stapling of parasitized nymphs coupled with supportive ecological practices can accelerate the establishment and multiplication of parasitoid populations, ultimately reducing pest density.
-These findings are consistent with reports by Ramani et al. (2017) and Selvaraj et al. (2017), who observed parasitism rates exceeding 60% within three months of Encarsia augmentation.
+These findings are consistent with the reports by Ramani et al. (2017) and Selvaraj et al. (2017), who observed parasitism rates exceeding 60% within three months of Encarsia augmentation.

 Module 1, which integrated organic nutrition, neem cake application, green manure sowing, and biological releases, also yielded significant suppression of RSW populations and promoted Mallada sp. predator abundance.
 The higher predator incidence recorded in Module 1 (7.02 individuals per 10 leaflets) suggests that diversified habitat management practices and nutrient amendments may have enhanced the foraging efficiency and survival of generalist predators (Chandranath et al., 2020).
 Similar observations have been reported by Reddy et al. (2018), who demonstrated that organic soil amendments and intercropping increased the abundance of lacewings and coccinellids in coconut and arecanut plantations.